 |SLB_query_resv.pl||Query a reservation||SLB_query_resv.pl -app acfd -nlic 1 -st 02/09_06:40 -et 02/09_11:00|

 |SLB_query_when.pl||Query when N licenses will be available||SLB_query_when.pl -app acfd -tok anshpc=128|

 |SLB_abaqus_map.pl||Compute number of Abaqus licenses needed||SLB_abaqus_map.pl -ncpu1 78 -ncpu2 104|

-Several of the scripts above have a "time window," for either making a license reservation, querying about license availability, or displaying license reservations.
-Each of these scripts has a default time window, but allows specification of an arbitrary time window using input arguments.
+Several of the scripts above have a "time window," for making a license reservation, querying about license availability, or displaying license reservations.
+Each of these scripts has a default time window but allows specification of an arbitrary time window using input arguments.
 A time window can be specified in any of the four following ways:

-the time lapse in seconds since Jan.
-1, 1900) as:
+seconds since Jan.
+1, 1970):

 -ts epoch_start -te epoch_end

-be specified in hours as
+be specified in hours:

 -ts epoch_start -dur hours